 - Exhibits at the Spy Museum

 The International Spy Museum is currently OPEN 7 Days a Week.
-Timed Tickets required.
+Timed Tickets are required.

 What is the Spy Museum?

-The International Spy Museum is the only US museum that is solely dedicated to espionage and features the largest collection of espionage artifacts ever placed on public display.
+The International Spy Museum is a independent nonprofit organization and the only US museum that is solely dedicated to espionage and features the largest collection of international espionage artifacts ever placed on public display.

 It is the only museum in the world to showcase a global perspective on the roles spies have played and on the men and women who have participated in this profession, shaping history and continuing to have a significant impact on global events.